abdurahimank/Knights_Tour_Puzzle/README.md

 4. The knight can finish anywhere on the board.
 This is called an 'open' tour of the board.
 5. You win if you visit every square on the board.
 6. You lose if you fail to visit every square only once without revisiting it.

+## Knight's Move
+- The knight moves in an L-shape.
+- Ie, it has to move 2 squares horizontally and 1 square vertically, <br>or 2 squares vertically and 1 square horizontally.

 ![KnightMoves](https://github.com/abdurahimank/Knights_Tour_Puzzle/blob/main/images/image_1.PNG)